SherineAwad/StructureVariations/README.md

     snakemake -j10

 or

     snakemake -j10 --use-conda

+#### Run rule by rule

-or you can run a specific rule using the rule output, for example we can call the delly_vcf rule on a specific sample:
+You can run a specific rule using the rule output, for example we can call the delly_vcf rule on a specific sample:

     snakemake -j1 sample.delly.vcf --use-conda

 where sample.r_1.fq.gz and sample.s_2.r_2.fq.gz should exist in the directory.

+#### Dry run

 for a dry run use: